 The Many Must-Visit Places at Palenque

 The ruins of Palenque, just a few minutes away, are dated back to the 7th century.
 The architecture of the structures was quintessential Mayan pyramids.
 At the site, I studied the intricate work of beautiful sculpture, roof comb and bas-relief carvings.
-The ruins extend into the surrounding jungles and one can get lost in thought, contemplating the ancient people that lived here and the lush vegetation.
+Similar to other Mayan ruins in Mexico like Chichen Itza, the ruins extend into the surrounding jungles and one can get lost in thought, contemplating the ancient people that lived here and the lush vegetation.

 I spent much of the remaining three days of my vacation in the same way, enjoying a leisurely brunch at my room.
 Followed by more exploration, the day ended with a relaxing session at the spa or lazing around the pool before a delicious continental or Mexican dinner.
 I felt like quite an explorer here at Palenque; the days were long and full of surprises.
 For travellers here, I would recommend a good tour guide to explain you the rich history of this archaeological wonder.
 It’s a good idea to wait until your arrival to find a tour service, as the prices are competitive and you can find a deal this way.